Crime & Safety

 Find out what's happening in Jolietfor free with the latest updates from Patch.

-At 4:18 p.m., officers responded to Black Road and Essington Road for a multi-vehicle crash with injuries.
+According to police, at 4:18 p.m., officers responded to Black Road and Essington Road for a multi-vehicle crash with injuries.
 A Subaru Forester driven by a 73-year-old Joliet woman was traveling eastbound on Black Road approaching Essington Road.

-"It is alleged that the Subaru entered the intersection at a high rate of speed and struck a Chrysler Pacifica driven by a 53-year-old Joliet woman that was northbound on Essington Road making a left turn on a green traffic arrow toward westbound Black Road," English noted.
+"It is alleged that the Subaru entered the intersection at a high rate of speed and struck a Chrysler Pacifica driven by a 53-year-old Joliet woman that was northbound on Essington Road making a left turn on a green traffic arrow toward westbound Black Road," English said.

 Find out what's happening in Jolietfor free with the latest updates from Patch.

-The driver of the Subaru was extricated by the Joliet Fire Department and transported to St. Joseph Medical Center with life-threatening injuries.
+As for the injuries, English said the driver of the Subaru was extricated by the Joliet Fire Department and transported to St. Joseph Medical Center with life-threatening injuries.

 The driver of the Chrysler was also extricated, and she and a juvenile passenger were transported to St. Joseph Medical Center with non-life-threatening injuries.